esco/check-referrer/README.md

 // Only allow requests from example.com
 var checkReferrer = require('check-referrer');
 app.use(checkReferrer('-example.com', '/redirect-here'));

+// req.fromAllowedReferrer will be set to true in all middleware that runs after
 ```

 To redirect only specific urls while allowing all others, use '+'